sarjarapu/k8-mongo/README.md

 - Find your [public IP address](https://www.whatismyip.com/)
 - Whitelist your IP Address
   Account > Public API Access > API Whitelist
+- Configure Version Manager with MongoDB versions of your interest Deployments > More > Version Manager

 ## Configuring your environment